Visit 24-7HomeWarranty.com Today!

 Search: I Can Fix Up My Home

-A Unique Alternative to Crow's Foot, Rolled, or Spray Texture
+A Unique Alternative to Crow's Foot, Rolled, Spray Texture

 Residential wood framing provides structure, but drywall texture gives the wall its character.
-There are many drywall texture techniques.
+If it is time to refresh your walls you might consider an new texture There are many drywall texture techniques.
 You can make a statement with this unique knockdown tool.

 Drywall texture patterns add character to both ceilings and walls.
 Additionally, they conceal a multitude of irregularities in the framing, sub-par drywall taping and floating (or drywall finishing), and patched drywall seams.